hedge-ops/gpui-tutorial/README.md

 }
 ```

-The render method basically translates the state of the view into gpui elements, using a tailwind-inspired API.
+The render method translates the state of the view into gpui elements, using a tailwind-inspired API.
+The `bg`, `size_full`, `justify_center` methods should be intuitive to someone who has spent anytime writing a website with [tailwind](https://tailwindcss.com).

 The `div` here is similar to that in html, but in gpui, `div` is the root container element for everything you will make, including buttons, input fields, and panes.
-There is not a 1:1 mapping of what is in gpui and what you find in html; you have to build the building blocks yourself.
+There is not a 1:1 mapping of what is in gpui and what you find in html; you will build the building blocks yourself.

 ### App